JoshuaIszatt/PhindersKeepers/README.md

 Hopefully Inphared keeps up the good work for the phage community...
 We're all counting on you [Ryan Cook](https://github.com/RyanCook94/inphared)

+**NOTE: This script does not generate any data, it is just used to select and pull data from existing sources**

 ## Install
 ```
 pip install PhindersKeepers